nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 You are no longer eerie flickering.
 Yikes.
 Be hit by zero.
 Yeah.
 Mhmm.

-Carson, you have the ability to retributive strike to the air.
+Karsten, you have the ability to retributive strike to the air.
 I do.
 Yep.
 I'm far away now.
 If you get attack, you're 15 feet he's 15 feet out.

 It's a 15 you've got a 15 foot, aura.
 Oh, okay.
 I really thought it was they had to be real closer.
 There you go.
 I gave it to you, buddy.